yabbs/yabbs.github.io/README.md

 ### Tape {#tape}

 Kim Stanley Robinson, 2020. **The ministry for the future**
 - Finished 8/27/21.
-Black Ops taking out the 0.1% was an interesting take.
+Black Ops taking out the kleptocs was an interesting take.
+Far too much hope on the myth of technology saving us from ourselves.

+Andy Weir, 2020. **Project Hail Mary**
+- Not as good as The Martian (but what is).
+Of course, science FTW, but it's low prob outcome * low prob outcomes all the way thru.

 # [Going grey](https://yabbs.github.io/grey.md)